-Is a full EIA Yes (go to stage No required? two) X If no briefly summa If no briefly summarise reasons why you have reached this conclusion, the evidence for this and the nature of any stakeholder verification of your conclusion.
-Briefly describe any positive impacts identified that have resulted in improved access of r services
+Is a full EIA Yes (go to stage No required? two) X If no briefly summarise reasons why you have reached this conclusion, the evidence for this and the nature of any stakeholder verification of your conclusion.
+Briefly describe any positive impacts identified that have resulted in improved access or services